matheusbng/Dashboard-Analise-E-Commerce/README.md

 # 📊 E-Commerce Dashboard – Power BI

-## 🎯 Objetivo
+## 🎯 Objective
-Analisar o desempenho de um e-commerce fictício (Maven Fuzzy Factory) a partir de dados de tráfego, pedidos e marketing digital, com foco em entender tendências de acesso, conversão, receita e performance dos canais de marketing ao longo do tempo.

-O Dashboard foi desenvolvido com o objetivo de simular análises comuns no dia a dia de um Analista de Dados / BI, apoiando a tomada de decisão baseada em dados.

-O Dashboard e as métricas foram desenvolvidos em inglês com o objetivo de praticar a linguagem e simular projetos voltados a empresas e contextos internacionais.
+Analyze the performance of a fictional e-commerce (Maven Fuzzy Factory) using a public dataset with traffic, orders, and digital marketing data, focusing on access trends, conversion, revenue, and marketing channel performance over time.

+This dashboard was developed to simulate common analyses performed in the daily routine of a Data Analyst / BI Analyst, supporting data-driven decision-making.

 ---

-## 🧰 Ferramentas Utilizadas
+## 🧰 Tools Used
 - Power BI
 - DAX
-- Excel / CSV (dataset público)
+- Excel / CSV (public dataset)

 ---

-## 🧹 Preparação dos Dados e Modelagem
+## 🧹 Data Preparation and Modeling
-- Limpeza e organização dos dados (tratamento de valores nulos e padronização de campos)
-- Criação de medidas em DAX para cálculo de métricas de negócio
-- Modelagem orientada à análise de conversão, receita e lucratividade
+- Data cleaning and organization (handling null values and field standardization)
+- Creation of DAX measures to calculate business metrics
+- Data modeling focused on conversion, revenue, and profitability analysis

 ---

-## 📈 Principais Métricas
+## 📈 Key Metrics
 - Total Revenue (Receita Total)
 - Total COGS (Custo dos Produtos Vendidos)
 - Total Profit (Lucro Total)